 Returned Check Policy

-On Thursday, March 1st, the St. Vrain Valley School District (SVVSD) will implement a new accounting process when handling checks.
+The St. Vrain Valley School District (SVVSD) has implemented a new accounting process when handling checks.
 In an effort to increase efficiency and reduce costs, SVVSD will begin to convert checks into Automated Clearing House (ACH) or electronic transactions.
-This new service will be used for all checks received by the District.
+This service will be used for all checks received by the District.

 Your check is converted into an instantaneous electronic transaction, similar to that of a debit card transaction.

 Checks are processed though image exchange or as a substitute (electronic) check.
 This method “delivers” images of the front and back of a check to corresponding banks for processing.

 Important: When you provide a check as payment, you authorize the St. Vrain Valley School District to use information from your check to make a one-time electronic fund transfer from your account or to process the payment as a check transaction.

 The new procedure includes all checks received by the school district and neighborhood schools.